-There must be a formal written document that contains policies and criteria on how tenant selections are made.
+There must be a formal written document that contains policies and criteria that are compliant with all fair housing laws and regulations that describes how tenant selections are made.
 The document must:

 - a.
 Be consistent with the purpose of providing housing for very low and low-income families; - b.
 Be reasonable but adhere to Program eligibility and acceptance requirements; - c.
 Give consideration to housing needs of families with federal preferences for admission to Section 8 and public housing; - d.
 Detail that tenants will be selected in chronological order from a written waiting list; - e.
 Establish a policy which ensures prompt written notification will be given should a tenant be rejected and the grounds for such rejection.